CircleCI vs Jenkins: A Detailed Comparison

 - Incorporates SSH into the build and test runs to debug.

-- Enables setting up of parallel builds for faster execution of the process.
+- Enables setting up parallel builds for faster execution of the process.

-- Runs every task as a new container which prevents stale build data causing issues.
+- Runs every task as a new container, preventing stale build data from causing issues.

 - Announces the end of task execution via Email Notification.

-- Offers numerous orbs (plugins) that help in connecting the existing tools setup.
+- It offers numerous orbs (plugins) that help connect the existing tool setup.